nlfiedler/dart-rocksdb/README.md

 This package was originally [created](https://github.com/adamlofts/leveldb_dart) in 2016 by Adam Lofts as a wrapper for [LevelDB](https://github.com/google/leveldb/).

 In early 2019 Logan Gorence [converted](https://github.com/SpinlockLabs/rocksdb-dart) the code to link with RocksDB.

+Nathan rebuilt the repository history by merging both Adam's and Logan's repositories, then filtering out the frequently updated, and potentially very large, build artifacts in the `lib` directory.

 ## Resources